petter-holmberg/elements/README.md

 ### Subsequence search

-`search_subsequence` takes two loadable ranges, the position of the first element of a mutable buffer of the `Difference_type` of the range position, with a size not less than the size of the second range, and an optional relation.
+`search_subsequence` takes two loadable ranges, a cursor pointing to the first element of a mutable buffer of the `Difference_type` of the range cursor, with a size not less than the size of the second range, and an optional relation.
 The default relation is `equal`
-It will return the position of the first subsequence in the first range that matches the second range, or the limit of the first range if no subsequence matching the second range is found.
+It will return a cursor pointing to the first subsequence in the first range that matches the second range, or the limit of the first range if no subsequence matching the second range is found.

 ## Permutations